SAS scientists developed an efficient high-capacity air purifier

 At the same time, the air purifier does not cause the ambient air to overheat or dry out.
 The method of cleaning the air from pathogens by heating poses no risk to humans.
 It can, therefore, be used in full operation, especially where more people are moving and large amounts of air need to be cleaned at short intervals.

 The development of the air purifier was financed from the APVV COVID PP-20-0098 project.
 Aplik, s.r.o. company also took part in its construction.
-More information about the prototype purifier, its features and how it works are provided by the attached video with english subtitles.
+More information about the prototype purifier, its features and how it works are provided by the attached video.

 Video: Martin Bystriansky